GoogleChromeLabs/puppy-content/content/en-US/api/NDEFRecord.md

-This example shows how to read an external record for social posts, which contains an NDEF message, containing a text record and a record with the local type "act" (action), with definition borrowed from smart poster, but used in local application context.
+This example shows how to read an external record for social posts, which contains an NDEF message, containing a text record and a record with the local type "act" (action), with a definition borrowed from smart poster, but used in local application context.

 ```js